Gamer Koala

 Professor Layton and the Miracle Mask presents players with a captivating blend of puzzle-solving and a compelling narrative.
 Players assume the role of Professor Hershel Layton, a renowned archaeologist and puzzle enthusiast, as he investigates a mysterious masked figure and uncovers the secrets of a cursed city.

 The objective is to solve various challenging puzzles, riddles, and brainteasers throughout the game.
-Miracle Mask captivated players with its charming characters, intricate puzzles, and engaging storyline.
-Its immersive world, beautiful hand-drawn art style, and sense of accomplishment from solving mind-bending puzzles made it a standout title on the Nintendo 3DS.
+Miracle Mask featured charming characters, intricate puzzles, and an engaging storyline.
+Its immersive world, beautiful hand-drawn art style, and sense of accomplishment from solving mind-bending puzzles made it a standout title.

 9. Mario Kart 7